• Home

-I (he/him) was born and raised in Colorado and received my B.A. from Colorado State University in 2015, Ph.D. from the University of Washington in 2021, and did a postdoc at the University of Michigan from 2021–2023.
-I am now an Assistant Professor in the Department of Earth Sciences at Kent State University.
-I also love cooking, Denver sports, and live music (especially Phish and other jam bands)
+I (he/him) was born and raised in Colorado and received my B.A. from Colorado State University in 2015, Ph.D. from the University of Washington in 2021, did a postdoc at the University of Michigan from 2021–2023, and was an Assistant Professor in the Department of Earth Sciences at Kent State University from 2023–2024.
+I am now an Assistant Curator & Assistant Professor in the Museum of Paleontology & Department of Earth and Environmental Sciences at the University of Michigan.
+Outside of work, I love cooking, Denver sports, and live music (especially Phish and other jam bands)

 Graduate Students